 As sewers, we’re always on the lookout for sewing room organization hacks.
 We all know half the work in sewing gets done from an organized sewing room.
 Luckily, I have this roundup of nifty ideas to help you out!

 Sewing Room Organization Hacks for a Clutter-Free Working Space

 1. Cutting Tables

 Never fumble for your measuring tape while cutting your fabric!
-Glue your measuring tape to the edge of your cutting table for an easier cutting and certain way of crafting.
+Glue your measuring tape to the edge of your cutting table for easier cutting.
+Plus, it’s definitely a fun and certain way of crafting.